Countries like the United States have seen wheat and corn heralded with their ability to feed the masses.

 • May improve insulin sensitivity in diabetics

 • Has been implicated in increasing serum ketones more than other fatty acids

-Essentially, nutritional science hasn’t studied this area enough to really conclusively say that MCTs will help to burn fat and balance insulin levels, but it’s all looking fairly positive.
+Essentially, nutritional science hasn’t studied this area enough to really say that MCTs will help to burn fat and balance insulin levels, but it’s looking positive.

-MCTs are generally found in coconut oil, palm kernel oil and some dairy fat.
+MCTs are generally found in coconut oil, palm kernel oil, and some dairy fat.
 Each has a different composition of fatty acids.
-MCT oil is typically made up of 50-80% caprylic acids and and 20-50% capric acids.
+MCT oil is typically made up of 50-80% caprylic acids and 20-50% capric acids.

 When we say high-fat consumption, what we really mean is consuming more fats than you’re probably used to in order to reach a state of ketosis.
 Medium-chain fatty acids allow you to do this efficiently and effectively.

 As we mentioned above, satiety is the key to sticking to any nutrition plan.
 MCTs help you to do this by allowing more carbohydrates (but still little to none overall) yet preserving ketosis.

 MCT oil is a controlled and effective way of ensuring that your body is getting enough medium-chain fatty acids to enter into a state of ketosis.
 Depending on what you’ve set your macronutrient level at, MCT oil is an excellent way of helping you achieve this, particularly if its closer to 50 grams a day.